rebma-io/lab/docs/3d/fusion360.md

 Components are a container for sketches, geometry, joint origins, bodies, etc.
 This helps organize things.
 This makes it much easier to think about and abstract your project.
 Think of a component as a part.
-There's a few other advantages to using components extensively:
+There are a few other advantages to using components extensively:

 * The joints in the Assembly menu only work with components.
-* Drawings can only be created from components
-* On activation the timeline is filtered.
+* Drawings can only be created from components.
+On activation, the timeline is filtered.
 This means it will only show items in the timeline that pertain to that component.
 The timeline on a big project can become unwieldy, and this will make the quickly growing timeline much easier to work with.
 * When you export a component with "save as" Fusion 360 will also export the complete parametric design history.
 * Only components show on the BOM.